shrikantkalar023/learning-nodejs/README.md

 74. **Test** code should always be _clean_ and _maintainable_.
 It should same _high quality_ as production code.

 75. **Tests** should neither be _too specific_ nor _too general_.

+76. Use **Mock fns** to unit test a fn that directly or indirectly talks to an external resource.